Gummibär discography

-German character and virtual band Gummibär has released 10 (and more) studio albums, one soundtrack album, seven extended plays (EPs), and 37 singles.
+German character and virtual musician Gummibär has released fourteen studio albums, one soundtrack album, eight extended plays (EPs), and 50 singles.
 The character was created by animator Peter Dodd in 2006.

-In July 2006, Gummibär released its debut album, Itt van a Gumimaci.
-The second Gummibär album, Funny Music, released in June 2010 on the Gummybear International label.
-The third album, I Am Your Gummy Bear, released in November 2007 (releasing earlier/later in certain countries) and resulted in Gummibär's increase in popularity and icony.
-The fourth album, Nuki Nuki, was an English version of "Dança com o Gummy!" and eventually resulted in a more complete version called La La Love To Dance.
+In July 2006, Gummibär released its debut album, Itt Van a Gumimaci.
+The second Gummibär album, Funny Music, was released in France in June 2007, on the Gummybear International label.
+The third album, I Am Your Gummy Bear, was released in November 2007 in the United States, and led to Gummibär's increased popularity and icon status.
+The fourth album, Nuki Nuki, was an English version of Dança com o Gummy! and eventually resulted in a more complete version called La La Love To Dance.

-Since then, many more albums were released from 2015 to 2021 without chart success.
-The Gummy Bear Show resulted in a soundtrack album for the first season, released in August 2018.
+Since then, several albums were released from 2015 to 2021, which did not find chart success.
+An animated series based on the character, Gummibär & Friends: The Gummy Bear Show, released a soundtrack album for the first season in August 2018.